wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/data-driven-story-power-bi/includes/2-report-layout.md

 ## Report accessibility

-Considering the possibility that your users might have hearing, motor, cognitive, or visual impairments is essential.
+It is essential that you consider the possibility that your users might have hearing, motor, cognitive, or visual impairments.
 Therefore, make sure that you design a report that adheres to accessibility standards and that uses the available accessibility features within Power BI Desktop.

 Designing a report that offers an accessible experience will benefit all report users because it ensures that your report has an effective design and uses consistent formatting and color scheme or theme.